securityfirst/tent-content/contents_en/operations/arrests/beginner/questioning-techniques.md

 *   Asking the same questions repeatedly or asking you to describe events backwards to test your consistency.

 *   Claiming others have made allegations or produced evidence against you.
 Don't voluntarily confirm what they say.

+*   Misinterpreting your answers to distort your meaning.
+Try to check written statements carefully before signing.